amirhajibabaei/AutoForce/theforce/calculator/README.md

 meaningful increase of the models accuracy.
 But the value of 0 maybe used for fitting a static data set whithout any issues.

+#### max_data, max_inducing
+These flags can be used for increasing the speed.
+The computational cost for the ML energy-force predictions is propodtional to the n.o. inducing LCEs.
+For updating the model, the cost depends also on the n.o. ab initio data.
+If n.o. data > `max_data`, the earliest data
+will be dumped.
+If n.o. inducing > `max_inducing`, those LCEs
+which have the maximum cumulative covariance with the remaining LCEs will be eliminated.

 ### Training with existing data
 If some DFT data already exists, one can train a